AlexVipond/proof-of-concept-vue-composition-api-tabs/README.md

 Visit src/App.vue for a complete example of what this API looks like for the developer.
 Visit src/useTabList.ts to get a sense of the authoring experience.

-Note: This repo exists to demonstrate the basic concepts of authoring and consuming this Vue pattern—it's not a fully accessible demo.
+Finally, be aware that this repo exists to demonstrate the basic concepts of authoring and consuming a particular Vue pattern—it's not a fully accessible demo.
 To demonstrate attribute binding, I added aria roles, but in an enterprise-grade solution, I would go further, authoring the `useTabList` composition function to attach additional event listeners to make sure the tablist is keyboard accessible.

 ## Motivation